leonceaklin/real-turtle/README.md

 To manipulate the canvas and the context of the RealTurtle() instance directly, you can use `.canvas` and `.ctx`.

-> Note: To avoid an overwrite of your changes to the context, it is recommended to use these properties only inside an `.eval(func)` command.
+> Note: To avoid an overwrite of your changes to the context, it is recommended to use async mode or to use these properties only inside an `.eval(func)` command.